balderdashy/sails-docs/getting-started/getting-started.md

 ## Say "Hello", Sails

-To get Sails saying "Hello", you need to create at minimum a ![controller][Controller_Concept] and a ![view][View_Concept].
+To get Sails saying "Hello", you need to create at minimum a [controller](http://sailsjs.org/#/documentation/concepts/Controllers/) and a [view](http://sailsjs.org/#/documentation/concepts/Views).

 A controller's purpose is to receive specific requests for the application.
 Routing decides which controller receives which requests.
 Often, there is more than one route to each controller, and different routes can be served by different actions.
 Each action's purpose is to collect information to provide it to a view.

 A view's purpose is to display this information in a human readable format.
 An important distinction to make is that it is the controller, not the view, where information is collected.
 The view should just display that information.
-By default, view templates are written in a templating language called ![Jade][Jade] which is processed by the request cycle in Sails before being sent to the user.
+By default, view templates are written in a templating language called [Jade](http://jade-lang.com "jade - Node template engine") which is processed by the request cycle in Sails before being sent to the user.

 We will have to create a view.
 This is done manually as a generator for that and a standard folder structure inside of the *views* folders doesn't exist yet.
 We will be using the Sails way: views/<controller.lowercase>/<action>.<template fileending>